mlflow/mlflow/examples/ray_serve/README.md

 `ray start --head`

-Next, start a long-running Ray Serve instance on our Ray cluster:
+Next, start a long-running Ray Serve instance on your Ray cluster:

 `serve start`

 Ray Serve is now running and ready to deploy MLflow models.
 The MLflow Ray Serve plugin features both a Python API as well as a command-line interface.
 For this example, we'll use the command line interface.

-Finally, we may deploy our model by creating an instance using the following command:
+Finally, we can deploy our model by creating an instance using the following command:

 `mlflow deployments create -t ray-serve -m models:/RayMLflowIntegration/1 --name iris:v1`

 The `-t` parameter here is the deployment target, which in our case is Ray Serve.
-The `-m` parameter is the Model URI, which consists of the model name and model version.
+The `-m` parameter is the Model URI, which consists of the registered model name and version in the Model Registry.

 We can now run a prediction on our deployed model as follows.
 The file `input.json` contains a sample input containing the sepal length, sepal width, petal length, petal width of a sample flower.
 Now we can get the prediction using the following command: